signalwire/signalwire-solutions/code/video_sdk_getting_started/README.md

 If you are running the application locally:

  - install the dependencies with `npm install`
- - create an `.env` file and set it up as above
+ - create a `.env` file and set it up as above
  - start the application with `node index.js`

 It is simpler to run the application via Docker, by first building the image with `docker build -t videosdk .` followed by `docker run -it --rm -p 4000:4000 --name nodelenny --env-file .env videosdk`.